LightnessOfBeing/kaggle-bengali-classification/README.md

 ## Final solution
 * Three stage pipeline:
    1. First stage:
+       * Model: EfficeintNet B0-B3
-       * train with Cutmix and Mixup augmentations for more than 100 epochs, as these augmentations require a big number of epochs to converge.
+       * Train with Cutmix and Mixup augmentations for more than 100 epochs, as these augmentations require a big number of epochs to converge.
        * Head configuration Mish -> Conv2D -> BatchNorm -> Pooling layer -> Linear
        * Pooling layer: GeM pooling
        * Dataset: uncropped images